Engagement status: Completed

 How TIER would work

 Under the system, TIER would apply to facilities that emit more than 100,000 tonnes of greenhouse gases in 2016, or a subsequent year.
 These facilities would have to reduce their emissions by 10% in 2020, and then by an additional 1% each year after 2020.

 To meet the requirements of the proposed system, facilities would have the following options:

 - use credits from facilities that have met and exceeded their emission reduction targets

 - use emissions offsets from organizations that are not regulated by TIER, but have voluntarily reduced their emissions

 - pay into a TIER Fund

 The TIER Fund would be used for new and cleaner Alberta-based technologies that reduce emissions, like improved oil sands extraction methods and research and investment in carbon capture, utilization and storage.
 It would also be used to reduce Alberta’s deficit and support the province’s energy war room – which is now incorporated as the Canadian Energy Centre.

 TIER also proposes that electricity facilities meet a good-as-best gas standard, where their emissions are equal to the cleanest natural gas-fired generation plant.

-Your feedback will help inform the development of the new TIER system and regulations, which are expected to be in place on January 1, 2020.
+Your feedback informed the development of the new TIER regulations, which will be in place on January 1, 2020.